Woman dining out to earn reward points on her American Express Gold Card

 Read our full review of the American Express Platinum Card here.

-Amex Gold vs. Chase Sapphire Preferred
+American Express Gold Card vs. Chase Sapphire Preferred®

 Read our full review of the Chase Sapphire Preferred card here.